summary

 1. Medusa Was Beautiful Before Turning into a Monster

-Before turning into the famous monster, Medusa was a beautiful, attractive young woman.
-To her bad luck, she was attractive enough to become Poseidon’s object of desire.
-According to the Roman poet Ovid, the god of the sea seduced Medusa inside the temple of Athena.
-Many scholars argue that Medusa and Poseidon’s relationship was non-consensual and indeed this element is introduced by Ovid as a non-consensual relationship is not mentioned in any Greek sources prior to Ovid.
+According to the Medusa myth, before turning into the famous monster, Medusa was a beautiful, attractive young woman.
+To her bad luck, she was attractive enough to become Poseidon‘s object of desire.
+According to the Roman poet Ovid, the god of the sea seduced Medusa inside a temple of Athena.
+Many scholars argue that Medusa and Poseidon’s relationship was non-consensual.
+However, this element of the tale seems to have been introduced by Ovid, as it is not mentioned in any of the earlier sources from ancient Greece.
 Only Ovid talks about the sea god violating the young woman, and not everyone agrees with this translation of the original text.

 2. Athena Turned Medusa Into a Beast

 In any case, Athena had to avenge the desecration of her house.
-However, Poseidon was immortal and older than her.
-Therefore, Medusa had to be punished even though she was the victim.
+However, Poseidon was immortal and older than her, so Athena turned her wrath on Medusa.
 Consequently, Athena turned Medusa from a beautiful maiden into a hideous beast, unable to stare someone in the eye without turning them into stone.
 The hair that once attracted compliments, the source of her beauty, turned into venomous snakes.
 Medusa had become a Gorgon.

 3. She Was One of the Three Gorgons